 Your water heater is probably the most underappreciated machine in your home.
-Really – without your water heater, you couldn’t have any of the following:
+Really – without a water heater, you couldn’t have any of these luxuries:

 - Warm baths